Chia-Network/chia-docs/docs/troubleshooting/node-syncing.md

 ## Speed up connecting to nodes

-If you would like to speed up connectivity to other nodes and increase your sync speed, add one of these introducer nodes to your Chia client:
+If you would like to speed up connectivity to other nodes and increase your sync speed, add the introducer node to your Chia client:

 <Tabs
 defaultValue="mainnet"